Florida man locks girlfriend in house with windows nailed shut, deputies say - NewsBreak

 PASCO COUNTY, Fla. ( WFLA ) — A Florida man accused of locking his girlfriend inside their home with the windows nailed shut to prevent her from leaving has been arrested.

 Deputies said Luis Molina, 44, of Pasco County, got into a verbal argument with his girlfriend Monday before pushing her, police said.
-Pasco authorities added that Molina removed his girlfriend’s sim card from her phone so she could not call for help.Cyberattack in Ukraine targets government websites
+Pasco authorities added that Molina removed his girlfriend’s sim card from her phone so she could not call for help.Woman apologizes for killing childhood friend back in 2002 during sentencing

 Molina then left the home and locked his girlfriend inside, according to authorities.
 The door was said to require a key from both sides of the door to be locked or unlocked.